HPE’s CEO lays out his technology vision

 Neri: When you look at economics it’s no longer just the cost of compute anymore.
 What we see more and more is the cost of the data bandwidth back and forth.
 That’s why the first question a customer asks is: Where should I put my data?
 And that dictates a lot of things, because today the data transfer bill is way higher than the cost of renting a VM.

 The other thing is that when you go on the public cloud you can spin up a VM, but the problem is if you don’t shut it off, the bill keeps going.
 We brought, in the context of composability, the ability to shut it off automatically.
-That’s why composability is important, because we can run, first of all, multi-workloads in the same infrastructure – whether it’s bare metal, virtualized or containerized.
+That’s why composability is important, because we can run, first of all, multi-workloads in the same infrastructure – whether it’s bare metal, virtualised or containerised.
 It’s called composable because the software layers of intelligence compose the right solutions from compute, storage, fabric and memory to that workload.
 When it doesn’t need it, it gives it back.

 Knorr: Is there any opportunity left at the hardware level to innovate?